 - Fingerprint magnet on Aluminium

-The Heligon HE01 is by far the only cooler I’ve encounter that can rival Noctua coolers not only in well-designed silver heatsinks but performance to some extent.
-I feel an pleasant and lucky to have Heligon HE01 installed in my rig.
-From compatibility perspective, Heligon HE01 has showed maximum future proofing elements that any cooler could afford.
+The Heligon HE01 is, by far, the only cooler I’ve encounter that can rival Noctua coolers not only in well-designed silver heatsinks but performance to some extent.
+I feel pleasant and lucky to have Heligon HE01 installed in my rig.
+From compatibility perspective, Heligon HE01 has showed maximum future proofing element that any cooler could afford.
 There is absolutely no obstruction on part of DRAM slots, neither the slot nor the height tolerance.
 Down the platform, I’ve same thoughts on part of PCIe slot.
 Silver stone sure had kept in mind the clearance factor while designing the Heligon HE01.

 Besides, I do feel couple of dislikes on Heligon HE01.
 A major one here is the fan operation and its installation.
 Firstly, the fan was huge and it could be better off if kept in a slim dimension, for an attraction.
 A slimmer fan would be a much better creation.
 The RPM, on the other side, is loud enough to be heard in your room, but not that hurting to ears.
 However, Q-Quiet mode is conversed and definitely saves the day, especially for users who literally need the ultra-low noise operation.
 But performance will be sacrificed, that is for sure.
 The installation part was rather tedious, the fan clips are quite loose which makes the fan not completely and stringently intact with the heatsink, it still works fine.
 Additionally, the aluminium is fingerprint magnet ultimately reduce the shininess.

-Finally, the performance is not extra ordinary for a Twin-Tower cooler.
-Being tested under 33C ambient, the heligon HE01 with single fan put up a fair fight against its rivals.
-In overclocking condition, Heligon HE01 maxed out the temperature to 77C and under 33C ambient this is quite satisfactory.
+Finally, the performance is very consistent and competitive, too.
+Being tested on 33C ambient, the heligon HE01 with single fan put up a fair fight against the rivals.
+In overclocked conditions, Heligon HE01 maxed out the temperature to 72C and under 33C ambient this is, nevertheless, exceptional performance.

 All things DRAM & PCIe compatibility, aesthetics, height of a cooler, noise, design and performance are considerable factors while choosing the cooling solution.
 Heligon HE01 is one of those coolers that has maintained all these factors and definitely deserves a clear go for those who are looking for a complete package. $69 product could be a fair choice for gaming and overclocked systems.However, I still feel little more reduction in price would makes this cooler much more value for the money.